DataDog/dd-trace-rb/README.md

     require 'ddtrace'
     require 'redis'

-    Datadog::Monkey.patch_all # you need to explicitely patch it
+    Datadog::Monkey.patch_all # you need to explicitly patch it

     # now do your Redis stuff, eg:
     redis = Redis.new